LeetLLM

 Keeping benchmarks clean: decontamination

-An important and often overlooked step is decontamination: ensuring that evaluation benchmarks don't leak into the pre-training data.
+An important and often overlooked step is decontamination: keeping evaluation benchmarks out of the pre-training data.
 If a model sees MMLU, HumanEval, or GSM8K examples during pre-training, its reported performance becomes misleading because it may be memorizing instead of generalizing.

 The risk is substantial.
 Web crawls contain GitHub repositories with coding interview questions, educational websites with standardized test questions, and forums where users paste benchmark prompts.
 Because training corpora and evaluation sets often draw from the same public web, contamination is a recurring risk rather than a hypothetical edge case.